 Vinification

-Harvest: The grapes were hand-picked and bunch selected on October 11th.
+Harvest: The grapes were hand-picked and bunch-selected in October